Skip to main content

 • BACKUP NAME: the unique identifier for the backup

-• APPLICATION TYPE: type of application data that is backed up
+• TYPE: type of application data that is backed up

-• CREATE TIME: the timestamp when the backup was created
+• COMPLETED TIME: the timestamp for the completion time of the backup

 • Clock icon and/or lock icon: a small clock icon after timestamp indicates that the backup is a scheduled backup.
 A lock icon indicates that backup is an object lock enabled backup.